andresduke024/swift-dependency-injector/README.md

 - **NoImplementationFoundOnInjection**:
     - When an implementation could not be injected into the wrapper, which means the current value of the wrapper is nil.

-- **NoPublisherFounded**:
-    - When no publisher of a given abstraction could be found into the container.

-- **NoImplementationFoundForPublish**:
-    - When in the attempt to publish a new implementation of a given abstraction based on the current dependency key no implementation could be found into the implementations container.

 - **EqualDependecyKeyOnUpdate**:
     - When in the attempt to update the default dependency key of a specific abstraction the key thats already stored is equal to the new key.